mmenanno/lunchmoney/README.md

-# lunchmoney-ruby
+# lunchmoney

 This gem and readme are very much a work in progress.
 More to come!

 This gem is a library of the [LunchMoney API](https://lunchmoney.dev/) for the wonderful [LunchMoney](http://lunchmoney.app/) web app for personal finance & budgeting.

-You can find the yard docs for this gem [here](https://halorrr.github.io/lunchmoney-ruby/)
+You can find the yard docs for this gem [here](https://halorrr.github.io/lunchmoney/)

 ## Usage